 Unlike the ocun crack gloves, they don’t have a hiding spot for the velcro.
 This can cause the velcro to come open when jamming the hand into the crack or when removing it.
 On the other hand the BD has tried to make the velcro as thin as possible to avoid it snatching.

-You can read more and buy the Black Diamond crack gloves here!
+You can read our more in-depth review of the Black Diamond crack gloves here!

 Ocun crack gloves vs Outdoor research splitter gloves